The Texas legislature has passed HB 2858, which allows municipalities in the state to require...

 Natural stone steps provide easy exterior access to the lower pool, which has a maximum depth of nine feet and is referred to as a diving pool; pool users also can access the lower pool from the upper pool via either the waterslide or jumping from the platform roof of the grotto cave (which houses the second spa).

-The challenging topography of the client’s backyard played a significant role in the appeal of this project — which spans a total height of 50 feet.
-Pack has only built one other project that high.
+The challenging topography of the client’s backyard played a significant role in the appeal of this project.

 “I want the pool to compete with the house,” Pack says of his work.
 “I want the pool to say, ‘Come over here, come play with me.’
 That’s my mindset.
 Working with patient clients allowed our company the time it needed to create a magnificent pool and outdoor lounge and kitchen area.
 The lot lent itself to what was to become a masterpiece pool with an exquisite view of the neighboring valley.”